Ballard Powergen Blog

 • Fuel cell recharging the Lithium-Ion battery without mains power

-• Mains return UPS restart, power walk-in, and fuel cell return to standby
+• Mains return uninterrupted power supply (UPS) restart, power walk-in, and fuel cell return to standby

 Today, most data centers rely on emissions-heavy diesel generators to provide extended back-up power.
 In contrast, a fuel cell generator consuming low-carbon hydrogen generates zero-emission electrical power, which presents an essential development for a sector facing increasing pressure and scrutiny from public authorities and communities to reduce or eliminate carbon emissions.

 The hydrogen fuel cell power generator can operate as a stand-by or primary generator.
-An uninterrupted power supply (UPS) system powered by fuel cells and a grid-interactive controller can connect and disconnect from the grid as needed.
+A UPS system powered by fuel cells and a grid-interactive controller can connect and disconnect from the grid as needed.
 When used as a back-up microgrid, it can reduce vulnerability caused by utility outages by using several connected distributed energy storage resources.